Kentico/xperience-by-kentico-tag-manager/README.md

 3. In the administration go to UI application 'Tag Management'.
 4. Create a new record:
     * Select one of the channels.
+    * Select whether you want to use Custom Code Snippet or other Snippet type
-    * Select code snippet type - we have prepared some of often used types:
+    * We have prepared some of the most often used types:
+        * For
-        * For 'Google Tag Manager' simply enter the GTM ID.
+          * 'Google Tag Manager',
+          * 'Google Analytics 4',
+          * 'VWO',
+          * 'Intercom',
+          * 'Microsoft Clarity',
+          * or Your own type
+        * select one of these options from the Snippet type dropdown
     * For 'Custom code snippet' fill in entire code you want to render.
       * Select a location:
         * Top of the head - inserts a script immediately after the opening head tag.
         * Bottom of the head - inserts a script right before the closing head tag.
         * Top of the body - inserts a script immediately after the opening body tag.